knative/docs/docs/contributing/README.md

-# Welcome to the Knative community!
+# Welcome to the Knative community

 Knative is an open source project that anyone in the community can use, improve, and enjoy.
 We'd love you to join us!